-Horsestable Beach continues to the east from where Whitby Beach ends.
+Horsestable Beach (also known as Horse Stable Beach) continues to the east from where Whitby Beach ends.
 The western side of this beach is quiet nice albeit a bit rocky, however, the eastern end of this beach is spectacular.

 Several rental vacation villas are located on the western side of this beach, but the area is nevertheless secluded and generally deserted.